plexus/yaks/README.md

 1. Open an issue as soon as possible to gather feedback
 2. Same as above, fork, push to named branch, make a pull-request

+Yaks uses [Mutation Testing](https://github.com/mbj/mutant).
+Run `rake mutant` and look for percentage coverage.
+In general this should only go up.

 ## Lightweight